jenkidev/Milestone-Project-3/README.md

 ### User Goals

+* To read the latest news on the Bridgend Eagles basketball team.
+* To view upcoming and past fixtures for the Bridgend Eagles basketball team.
+* To sign up to the site as a registered user.
+* To send an email to the site owner through a dedicated contact form.
+* Once signed in, to be able to view the players of the team along with their stats.

 ### Site Owner Goals

+* To have access to the admin account.
+* To view, add, update and delete articles.
+* To view, add, update and delete players.
+* To view, add, update and delete fixtures.

 ## User Experience

 ### Target Audience

+* Fans of the Bridgend Eagles Basketball. team.
+* Players of the Bridgend Eagles Basketbal teaml
+* People who wish to join the Bridgend Eagles Basketball team.
+* Senior memebership/administrators of the team.

 ### User Requirements and Expectations

+* Easy to navigate site and intuitive design.
+* Clear and simple information about the team.
+* The ability to interact with all information stored in the database relevant to the team following the CRUD methodology.
+* Responsive design that adapts to mobile, tablet and desktop.
+* Easy to fill out contact form.

 ### User Stories
 #### First-time User